 [ ] You are 20 pounds or more overweight.

 [ ] You have a family history of coronary artery disease.

-If you are between the ages of 40-79 and checked more than two boxes, we encourage you to call for an appointment.
-A coronary calcium scan will help to more thoroughly assess your risk for a heart attack or heart disease.
+If you are between the ages of 40-79 and checked any of the boxes above, we encourage you to call for an appointment.